itsmehecker/redirect-extension/Readme.md

 ## Installation

+### Chrome

 1. Clone or download this repository.
 2. Open Chrome and go to `chrome://extensions/`.
 3. Enable "Developer mode" using the toggle switch in the top right corner.
 4. Click the "Load unpacked" button and select the directory containing your extension files.

+### Firefox

+1. Clone or download this repository.
+2. Open Firefox and go to `about:debugging`.
+3. Click on "This Firefox" in the sidebar.
+4. Click on "Load Temporary Add-on".
+5. Select the `manifest.json` file from the `firefox` directory.

 ## Usage